The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-private void verifyLoggedIn(Filter cookieFilter, String userName, User user) {
+private void verifyLoggedIn(Filter cookieFilter, String username, User user) {

 // public API still good